 For the most part the first trimester gets a bad rep because it’s when you feel the most nauseated.
 It’s known for the “morning” sickness, the fatigue, and the fragility of your brand new pregnancy.
 You make sure you take your prenatal vitamins and you try your best to keep the pregnancy a secret from most of the world because we know that the pregnancy isn’t quite safe until the second trimester.

 You nurture yourself and protect your pregnancy and hope and pray that your baby is healthy but you have no idea what’s going on in there because you can’t see (without ultrasound of course) or feel anything yet.
+But the truth behind the first trimester is that most of babies development happens during this short time.
+By the end of your first trimester you have a fully formed baby that has developed all essential organs and put them in their place.
+They just need to grow and develop their function!
+Is that the most incredible thing you’ve ever heard, or what?

 Yet still, you are keenly aware that your baby needs you more than ever.
 Your baby is extremely early and for most of the second trimester, isn’t even viable outside of the womb.
 You know that your job is to grow and protect our baby in every way.

-The third trimester is probably the most exciting, isn’t it!
+The third trimester is probably the most exciting, isn’t it?
 It’s got the name for being the hardest trimester because you get big and uncomfortable.
 You probably have some major heartburn, pelvic pressure, Braxton Hicks contractions, baby kicks up in the ribs (and bladder), and then eventually labor!

 Still, you continue do your best to be patient because we know that if our baby comes too early, they will have struggles that you don’t want for your precious new baby.
 You want to keep that baby inside for as long as he or she needs in order to be as healthy as possible.
 At this point, mothers gain some serious super-human strength to withstand the end of pregnancy and wait for their baby to come.